christian-dale/christiandale/posts/a-case-for-ubi.md

 * **Give an income to individuals incapable of working because of evident and diagnosable sicknesses.**
 * **Rehabilitating the induvidual with the hopes of being employed again in the future.**

-The welfare system emerged at a time when societies as a whole were facing different issues than what they currently are doing.
+Current welfare system emerged at a time when societies as a whole were facing different issues than what they currently are doing.
 The family dynamic was completely different; people lived in a traditional family structure.
 The husband went to work, while the wife was homebound and focused on caring for their children.

 The majority of people had stable jobs where they worked 8 hours workdays.
 They earned a livable wage that could support their family, and they usually kept this job until retirement.